imundra/sfpd-data-app/README.md

 6. safest_neighborhoods() was a function I used to generate the safety of zip codes section of my website.
 This function allowed me to analyze the number of potentially life threatening dispatches that were made to specific zip codes by using a dictionary that had zip codes as keys and a running total of potentially life threatening dispatches for that key as its value.

+ ## Flask Web App
-   -- The second section of this program contains various app routes that lead to different sections of the website.
+ The second section of app.py contains various app routes that lead to different sections of the website.

 1. Each section generally just performs a render_template function that displays the corresponding template.
 One function for the app route to the dispatch predictor is slightly more complicated and is explained below: